martin-kufner/quote-sql/README.md

   => SELECT firstname, lastname FROM (SELECT firstname, lastname FROM users where id = 3)

 ### Insert of values quoted and sorted with columns
 Values are be ordered in sequence of columns.
-Missing value entries are substitured with DEFAULT.
+Missing value entries are substituted with DEFAULT.
-`QuoteSql.new("INSERT INTO %table (%columns) VALUES %values ON CONFLICT (%constraint) DO NOTHING").
+`QuoteSql.new("INSERT INTO %table %insert_values ON CONFLICT (%constraint) DO NOTHING").
-    quote(table: User, values: [
+    quote(table: User, insert_values: [
       {firstname: "Albert", id: 1, lastname: "Müller"},
       {lastname: "Schultz", firstname: "herbert"}
     ], constraint: :id).to_sql`